Best balanced funds to invest in FY 2018 – 2019

 Best Balanced Funds

-Let us see the fund performance summary along with some key parameters in the table below :
+Have a look at the performance summary along with some key parameters in the table below :

 To summarize, Balanced funds are very good tool to achieve diversification as they invest in both equity and debt.
 Moreover, you do not have to worry about rebalancing as it is handled by the fund manager.
 Also, through Equity oriented balanced funds you can use a debt cushion without foregoing the tax advantages of equities.